Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-Math Wallet and Gluon are close.
+Math Wallet and Gluon are close to our solution

 We think that we could bring a better user experience, security and performance (thanks to a highly scalable/higher txs layer 2 based on substraTEE).

-Math Wallet envision smartcard with screem.
-It can be cumbersome to use.
+Math Wallet envision smartcard with screen, we think that despite a comparable level of security, It should more cumbersome and less flexible than our solution.

-Gluon QR code based transaction confirmation that require 2 screen can also be cumbersome and is already exposed to banking trojan with overlay capabilities. ( see attack on QR code in lightpaper).
-Although their TPM based approach could be complementary down the road to ours, to mitigate potential TEE future flaws on servers.
+Gluon QR code based transaction confirmation that requires 2 screen can also be more cumbersome and is already exposed to banking trojan with overlay capabilities ( see potential attack on QR code in our lightpaper).
+Although their TPM based approach could be complementary down the road to TEE, to mitigate potential future flaws on Intel SGX.

 ## Team :busts_in_silhouette: